GreatSealUSA/1776Wake/www.1776Wake.com/War_All_Against_All/War_All_Against_All_1776Wake_webpage.md

 &nbsp;

-# War All Against All
+# War of All Against All - Surkov

 "would go on to call the Fifth World War.
 The first nonlinear war of all against all.
 Which is a description by Vladislav Surkov, who sort of the ennui ??? of Russian politics, of the current (year 2014) war around Ukraine. um, so, I started working in Russian TV"